thunderbird/webext-docs/messages.rst

          :name: [``toMe``]
          :type: (boolean)

-         Returns only messages with one or more recipients matching any configured identity.
+         Returns only messages with at least one recipient address matching any configured identity.

       .. api-member::